Raphtildai/Task-Management/README.md

         ```bash
         print("Invalid task type.")
         ```

+    - Invalid date format.
+Please enter the date in YYYY/MM/DD format for Invalid dates entered by the user.
+        ```bash
+        print("Invalid date format.
+Please enter the date in YYYY/MM/DD format.")
+        ```
     - Description Length Validation: If the description exceeds 15 characters when setting it for a task, a ValueError is raised:
         ```bash
         raise ValueError("Description cannot exceed 15 characters.")